 The Gwent Career College Consortium brings together key partners to provide greater engagement, support and work opportunities for local health and social care students.
 Helping to develop the skills and talents within local communities and meet future workforce demands.

-Emily is currently studying Health and Social Care level 3 at Coleg Gwent, Crosskeys.
-After completing a placement in a children’s setting Emily wanted to gain experience of working with adults.
+Emily is studying Health and Social Care level 3 at Coleg Gwent, Crosskeys.
+After finishing a placement in a children’s setting Emily wanted to gain experience of working with adults.
 Caerphilly County Borough Council offered Emily a placement with Ty Iscoed Residential Home.
 Emily shared her experience of the placement with us:

 “I wanted to study health and social care because I’ve always enjoyed helping people and I wanted to make a difference to people’s lives.”

 “I was able to get involved with all sorts of activities at Ty Iscoed, and I was always buddied with an experienced member of staff.
 The whole team were very friendly and took the time to explain what they were doing and why, to make sure that I understood everything I needed to.”

 “My favourite part was chatting to the residents, it was interesting talking to them about their lives, and I think this has helped me improve my communication skills.
 I would recommend a work placement in social care to other students, this placement has really given me a better understanding of what it’s like to work in the sector.”

 Caroline Davies, Manager for Ty Iscoed Residential Home in Caerphilly explained how Emily’s time in the home was received:

 “The team and the residents really enjoyed having Emily with us.
 Emily was encouraged to spend time with the residents, get to know them and talk to them about their interests.
 The residents responded well to Emily and were sad to see her go once she had finished her placement hours.”